Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

 The kagome lattice consists of corner sharing triangles, and hosts Dirac crossings, van Hove singularities, and flat bands in its electronic structure \cite{Mielke1991}.
 Rich emergent physics can be realized in kagome metals near the van Hove filling, whereby electronic orders such as ferromagnetism, antiferromagnetism, charge bond orders, $d$-wave Pomeranchuk instabilities, charge-density waves (CDW), and unconventional superconducting phases, have been theoretically predicted \cite{Yu2012,Kiesel2012,Wang2013,Kiesel2013}.
 Such electronic orders may be realized in the kagome metals $A$V$_3$Sb$_5$ ($A=~$K, Rb, Cs), which exhibit both CDWs and superconductivity \cite{Ortiz2019,Ortiz2020,Wilson2024}.

 The $A$V$_3$Sb$_5$ compounds are made up of kagome lattices of V atoms coordinated by Sb octahedra, forming quasi-2D V$_3$Sb$_5$ layers separated by alkaline metal $A$ atoms [Fig.~\ref{Figure1}(a)] \cite{Wilson2024}.
 CDWs with a $2\times2$ in-plane modulation appear below $T_{\rm CDW}=$~78~K, 104~K and 94~K for the K, Rb, and Cs variants, respectively.
 The CDW state exhibits a range of unconventional properties, including an anomalous-Hall-effect-like behavior in the absence of local moments \cite{Yang2020,Yu2021,Kenney2021}, broken time-reversal symmetry \cite{Jiang2021,Feng2021,Mielke2022}, electronic nematicity \cite{Nie2022,Grandi2023}, and switchable chiral transport \cite{Guo2022}.
 Superconductivity with $T_{\rm c}\approx0.9$~K for (K,Rb)V$_3$Sb$_5$ and 2.5~K for CsV$_3 $Sb$_5$ emerge inside the CDW phases at ambient pressure \cite{Ortiz2020,Yin2021,Ortiz2021a}, and persist beyond the suppression of CDW order under pressure \cite{Yu2021a,Chen2021,Du2021,Zhou2024}.
-Angle-resolved photoemission spectroscopy measurements show van Hove saddle points just below the Fermi level \cite{Kang2022a,Hu2022}, providing evidence that the CDW is driven by the nesting between these saddle points [Figs.~\ref{Figure1}(c) and (d)] \cite{Tan2021,Park2021,Lin2021,Denner2021}.
+Because the {\AVS} compounds share similar crystal structures, electronic structures, and CDW modulations, their CDWs likely have a common origin.
+Angle-resolved photoemission spectroscopy measurements show van Hove saddle points just below the Fermi level \cite{Kang2022a,Hu2022,Zhu2023}, providing evidence that the CDW is driven by the nesting between these saddle points [Figs.~\ref{Figure1}(c) and (d)] \cite{Tan2021,Park2021,Lin2021,Denner2021}.
 Alternatively, electron-phonon coupling (EPC) may also play an important role in driving the CDW in $A$V$_3$Sb$_5$ \cite{Luo2022,Xie2022,Liu2022,He2024,GutierrezAmigo2024,You2025}.